featbit/featbit/README.md

 <h3 align="center">Feature management, for all teams</h3>

 <p>
-A scalable, high-performance and holistic framework for Feature Flags, A/B testing, and more.<br />
+A high-performance and holistic framework for Feature Flags, A/B testing, and more.
-a free replacement for Launchdarkly & Unleash.
 </p>

 <!--